cockroachdb/docs/src/current/releases/index.md

 #### Major releases

-As of 2024, every second major version is an **Innovation** release.
-For CockroachDB {{ site.data.products.core }} and CockroachDB Dedicated, these releases offer shorter support windows and can be skipped.
+As of 2024, every second major version is an **Innovation release**.
+For CockroachDB {{ site.data.products.core }} and CockroachDB {{ site.data.products.dedicated }}, these releases offer shorter support windows and can be skipped.

-All other major versions are **Regular** releases, which are required upgrades.
+All other major versions are **Regular releases**, which are required upgrades.
 These versions offer longer support periods, which, for self-hosted clusters, are further extended when a patch version is announced that begins their **LTS** (Long-Term Support) release series.

 For details on how this impacts support in CockroachDB {{ site.data.products.core }}, refer to [Release Support Policy]({% link releases/release-support-policy.md %}).
 For details on support per release type in CockroachDB Cloud, refer to [CockroachDB Cloud Support and Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).